rahmonJago/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 16: script that prints every other line from the input, starting with the first line Task 17: script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
 Task 12: script that  prints all possible combinations of two letters, except oo.
+Task 12: script that  prints all possible combinations of two letters, except oo.